Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks

-There are also other surveys on graph neural networks from various perspectives.
+Existing works can be divided into three groups: \textbf{Existing Works Group 1 (Comprehensive Collection)}: Recently, many extensive surveys on graph neural networks have been compiled \cite{zhou2018graph,zhang2018deep,wu2019comprehensive,bronstein2017geometric,hamilton2017representation,zhu2021interpreting}.
+Instead of studying their hierarchical and underlying mechanisms, most existing surveys focus on gathering newly published works and categorizing them into separate categories.
+A detailed survey, in particular, provides an overview of many examples of graph neural networks, classifying them as spatial or spectral-based techniques \cite{bronstein2017geometric}.
+A taxonomy of graph types, training methods, and propagation processes was recently published in \cite{zhou2018graph}.
+Another survey \cite{zhang2018deep} categorized graph neural network advances as semi-supervised (graph convolution), unsupervised (graph auto-encoder), and latest advancements (graph recurrent neural network and graph reinforcement learning).
+Graph convolution, graph auto-encoder, graph recurrent neural network, and spatial-temporal graph neural networks are all included in \cite{wu2019comprehensive}.
+These existing surveys, on the other hand, fail to integrate their categories into a cohesive framework. \textbf{Existing Works Group 2 (Particular Perspectives)}: The second thread of surveys for graph neural networks is from diverse theoretical perspectives.
 For example, in the field of graph neural networks with an attention mechanism, a comprehensive and concentrated survey was undertaken \cite{10.1145/3363574}.
 Another example demonstrated how many graph neural networks with negative sampling might be merged into an analytical matrix factorization framework \cite{qiu2018network}.
 One similar study offered a general view proving that network embedding techniques and matrix factorization are equal in terms of two objectives: one for similar nodes and the other for distant nodes \cite{liu2019general}.